GIGA-AnimalGenomics-BLV/Public/PIC/README.md

 ### Indexes

-Before mapping an index needs to be created.
+Before mapping, create an index.
 Three FASTA files have to be provided:

 * Retroviral genome
 * Host genome
 * LTR sequences
-	* LTRs sequences 'chromosomes' should be named: ">LTR3" and ">LTR5"
+	* LTR sequences 'chromosomes' should be named: ">LTR3" and ">LTR5"
-	* Provide only the sequences starting from the primer 'start' until the LTR's end.
+	* Provide only the sequences starting from the primer 'start' until the LTR extremity.

 To annotate the final results a GTF file downloaded from ENSEMBL is also required (i.e., [ensembl FTP](ftp://ftp.ensembl.org/pub/release-75/fasta/homo_sapiens/dna/))

-#### 1. Create bowtie2 viral-host genome
+#### 1. Create bowtie2 virus-host genome

 ```
 viral_genome="path/to/viral/genome.fasta"